Xanax Addiction Treatment & Rehab

 Will Insurance Cover My Treatment?

 Does insurance cover rehab?
 Many insurance plans include rehab insurance that covers substance abuse treatment.
-The Recovery Village Palm Beach accepts a variety of insurance companies.
+The Recovery Village Palm Beach at Baptist Health accepts a variety of insurance companies.
 The Recovery Village’s insurance verification tool can help clients work out viable options.
 Prospective clients can always reach out to a representative to learn more.

 The Affordable Care Act requires that all marketplace insurance plans provide coverage for mental health and substance abuse treatment.
 Providers cannot deny coverage for mental health or substance abuse disorders, even if they are a pre-existing condition.